-‘Godzilla vs Kong’ reveals America’s conflicted feelings about its monstrous sins
+‘Godzilla vs. Kong’ reveals America’s conflicted feelings about its monstrous sins

 Finally, there are the current incarnations of Godzilla and Kong that belong in what Legendary Pictures calls the MonsterVerse.
 (You absolutely do not have to call it that.)

-Starting in 2014, just as America was showing early symptoms of Cinematic Universe fever, this series sought to bring back our old pal, ‘Zilla, and possibly spin off separate franchises for his monster friends.
+Starting in 2014, just as America was showing early symptoms of cinematic universe fever, this series sought to bring back our old pal, ‘Zilla, and possibly spin off separate franchises for his monster friends.
 First came the 2014 Godzilla, which seemed to have siphoned off some of the grim, joyless energy of the Christopher Nolan Dark Knight trilogy, with very little of the verve that made those movies worth watching.
 In this conception, America’s hands were once again essentially clean.
 We didn’t create Godzilla with our nuclear runoff; we merely tried to nuke an already existent monster that belongs to a category of beings called ‘titans,’ who have a sprawling mythology that involves aliens.
-Rather than symbolize humanity’s hubris, or its capacity for genocide, nuclear power had become merely a plot point; a tool for luring those radiation-craving titans, or reviving them when they get beat up.
+Rather than symbolize humanity’s hubris, or its capacity for genocide, nuclear power had become merely a plot point—a tool for luring those radiation-craving titans, or reviving them when they get beat up.

 Since race as a topic remains more charged than nuclear power, though, the current MonsterVerse depiction of King Kong reflects America’s slow march toward progress.
 In 2017’s Vietnam-allegoric Kong: Skull Island, the giant gorilla is explicitly the protagonist, rather than a misunderstood force of destruction.
 He is the protector of his island, and more or less immune to being kidnapped or colonized.